adam-zhang-lcps/papers/toilet-paper-challenge-problem.typ

 = Calculations
 == Part 1
+#grid(
+    columns: (auto, auto),
+    rows: 30%,
+    quote(
+        attribution: [from the problem handout],
+    )[
+        A toilet paper roll, dropped while holding the paper will #emph()[not] fall with an acceleration of $g=9.8"m/s/s"$.
+Using your new knowledge of torque and using the extended free body diagram for the roll, determine the actual linear acceleration that the roll would experience.
+Write your result in terms of $g$ and numerical constants such as measured dimensions of the toilet paper roll.
+    ],
+    figure(caption: [Diagram from Problem Handout])[
+        #image("assets/toilet-paper-challenge-problem/diagram.png")
+    ],
+)

 === Rotational Inertia
 First, the rotational inertia of the toilet paper roll must be calculated for the next part.